 Your furnace will not run with a triggered float switch, so if the float switch is up, this is the likely cause and your furnace won’t turn on.

 Step 4: Check Your Air Filter if Your Furnace Won't Turn On

-Your furnace will not turn on if your air filter is clogged because it has not been replaced as frequently as it should, it could cause your furnace to turn off as a safety feature (to prevent overheating).
+Your furnace will not turn on if your air filter is clogged.
+If it is clogged, it has not been replaced as frequently as it should have!
+This can cause your furnace to turn off as a safety feature (to prevent overheating).
 Your next step should be to check your air filter.
 If it is extremely dirty, then replace it immediately.
-For more information on this, try: Filter Change.
+For more information on this, try:

 If your furnace does not have a pilot light, move on to the next step.
 However, even many modern furnaces still run pilot lights.
-If gas or propane flow to this pilot light is interrupted, even for a moment, the light can go out and will need to be relit.
+If gas or propane flow to this pilot light is interrupted, even for a moment, the pilot light can go out and will need to be relit.
 This is why your furnace won't turn on.

-If your pilot light is out, or if you don’t know how to check your pilot light, avoid a costly call to a furnace repair company and watch a short video: this will explain everything to you:
+If your pilot light is out, or if you don’t know how to check your pilot light, avoid a costly call to a furnace repair company and watch a short video instead: this will explain everything to you:

 If you want to continue troubleshooting and your furnace still won’t turn on, then it’s time to check your gas or propane.
 The easiest way to do this is to check another gas appliance in your house, such as your stove.
 If it is not working either, then you’ve found your problem and it’s time to call the gas company or get the propane tank filled.

 Now you are starting to get into the weeds a bit.
 Unless you are a veteran do-it-yourself’er, I’d probably call in the pros now and leave this to your local HVAC contractor.
 But if you are interested, your ignition sensor (aka flame sensor) is a safety feature of your furnace that actually tells your furnace whether or not there is actually a flame inside of it.

 Final Thoughts On When Your Furnace Won’t Turn On